MicrosoftDocs/cloud-adoption-framework/docs/plan/plan-sustainability.md

 ### Identify the most carbon-emitting workloads

 One key criterion for prioritization of migration workload can be current carbon emissions.
 From a cloud efficiency and sustainability perspective, the highest emitters should be prioritized to migrate first to the cloud, maximizing the ROI early in the migration journey.
-Consider using a tool like the [Emissions Savings Estimator](https://gw.us-il301.gateway.prod.island.powerapps.com/customerenrollmentservice/estimator/index.html) or [Azure Carbon Optimization](/azure/carbon-optimization/overview) which will help you understand the emissions from your current on-premises workloads.
+Consider using a tool like the [Emissions Savings Estimator](https://gw.us-il301.gateway.prod.island.powerapps.com/customerenrollmentservice/estimator/index.html) which will help you understand the emissions from your current on-premises workloads.

 To learn more about available sustainability tools, see [Sustainability tools and resources](/azure/cloud-adoption-framework/strategy/business-outcomes/sustainability#sustainability-tools-and-resources).

 ## Roles and responsibilities

 To successfully integrate sustainability into your cloud journey, it's essential to nominate a lead responsible for your sustainability efforts, define clear RACI (Responsibility, Accountability, Consulted, and Informed) for sustainability targets, and build green teams with specific sustainability metrics.
+The sustainability lead can also engage individual service or application teams to monitor and optimize carbon emissions using [Azure carbon optimization](/azure/carbon-optimization/overview).
 This approach helps businesses to have a sustainability focal point, ensures accountability for meeting targets, and encourages cross-functional collaboration.

 ### Nominate a sustainability lead